bioinformatics-sannio/postexport-kinetics/README.md

 This repository basically provides scripts to reproduce results reported in the manuscript.
 Specifically it provides:

 - A **mechanistic ODE-based model** of RNA kinetics
-- A **cytoplasmic processing (σ_c) nested hypothesis testing framework**  with variance shrinkage for stability, weighted regression (heteroskedastic noise), non-negativity constraints (NNLS), and bootstrap-based inference due to boundary parameters.
+- A **cytoplasmic processing ($\sigma_c$) nested hypothesis testing framework**  with variance shrinkage for stability, weighted regression (heteroskedastic noise), non-negativity constraints (NNLS), and bootstrap-based inference due to boundary parameters.
 - **Synthetic** and **real** datasets used to test the framework.

 ---